andywer/threads.js/docs/usage-pool.md

 The second argument is optional and can either be the number of workers to spawn as a `number` or an options object (see `PoolOptions`):

 - `options.concurrency`: number of tasks to run simultaneously per worker, defaults to one
+- `options.maxQueuedJobs`: maximum number of tasks to queue before throwing on `.queue()`, defaults to unlimited
 - `options.name`: give the pool a custom name to use in the debug log, so you can tell multiple pools apart when debugging
 - `options.size`: number of workers to spawn, defaults to the number of CPU cores